 - the Model Operating Requirements (MOR), which govern the relationship between the ELNO and the land title registries.

-The activities and responsibilities of lawyers choosing to use electronic conveyancing are primarily governed by the ECNL and the MPR, but it should be noted that further refinements of the MPR and MOR are continuing.
+The activities and responsibilities of lawyers using electronic conveyancing are primarily governed by the ECNL and the MPR, but it should be noted that further refinements of the MPR and MOR are continuing.

 Once adopted by a particular jurisdiction, the MPR and the MOR become the Participation Rules, and the Operating Requirements, respectively.
-Not all jurisdictions have the same version of these requirements and rules operating at the same time - it depends upon the system readiness, the timing of the PEXA roll-out in that jurisdiction and the process of adoption in that jurisdiction.
-Find out the operative versions in a particular jurisdiction.
+Not all jurisdictions have the same version of these requirements and rules operating at the same time - it depends upon the system readiness and the process of adoption in that jurisdiction.
+Find out the Participation Rules and Operating Requirements in a particular jurisdiction.

 For a practitioner to conduct the client’s conveyance using the electronic platform, the client must first provide written authorisation in the form of a Client Authorisation, a prescribed form in Schedule 4 of the MPR.